Urinary tract infection

 - Clean the genital and urinary areas from front to back with soap and water after each bowel movement.

-- Wear cotton-crotch underwear and panty hose, changing both at least once a day.
+- Change underwear at least once a day.
 (Mild detergents are best for washing underwear.)

 - Take showers rather than baths.

 - Avoid bath oils, feminine hygiene sprays, douches, and powders.
 As a general rule, do not use any product containing perfumes or other possible allergens near the genital area.
-Douching is never recommended as it may irritate the vagina and urethra and increase the risk of sexually transmitted diseases.
+Douching is never recommended as it may irritate the vagina and urethra and increase the risk of sexually transmitted diseases (STDs).

 - Drink plenty of fluids and urinate frequently.